elmotec/massedit/README.rst

   massedit.py -e "re.sub('failIf', 'assertFalse', line)" -s tests test*.py

-If massedit is installed as a package (from pypi for instance), one can interact with it as a command line tool :
+If massedit is installed as a package (from pypi for instance), one can interact with it as a command line tool:

 ::